chlorinexxe/chlorinexxe/README.md

 - 👋 Hi, I’m @chlorinexxe
 - 👀 I’m interested in Data Analytics
 - 🌱 I’m currently learning about it
-- 💞️ I’m looking to collaborate on the above project
+- 💞️ I’m looking for oppurtunities on Data Analytics
-- 📫 How to reach me is just give me a txt ill look out

 <!---
 chlorinexxe/chlorinexxe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.